 The scene after recent storms at Porthbeor beach.

 It was a quiet, rainy morning at Porthbeor for this visit.
 The tide was falling back, revealing another new beach.
 Out on the flat sea cormorants could be clearly seen about their business and a couple of buzzards circled above.
 Otherwise, this beautiful, natural beach was briefly the domain of interviewee Yayeri, enjoying the elemental power of this wonderful environment.

 Yayeri’s two-fold appreciation of the beach and a chance to look back in time.

 The harmony of a quiet beach in the winter.

-The stunning setting for Porthbeor beach, on the Roseland Peninsula.
+The stunning setting for Porthbeor beach.